eriksjolund/st_exp_protobuf/README.md

 ## Note: The file format might change in any way.
 ## This experimental github project is a just test bed for demonstrating how spatial gene data could be stored together with some microscope photos.

+To try the file format out, first install this software and then create st_exp_protobuf files by downloading and converting [online research data](http://www.spatialtranscriptomicsresearch.org/datasets/).
+The shell script sh/download_and_convert_example_data.sh automates the download and conversion.

+st_exp_protobuf files can be viewed with a web viewer from [osd-spot-viewer](https://github.com/eriksjolund/osd-spot-viewer).

 Design goal: